 Member Dramatists Guild/Writers’ Guild (also SAG/AFTRA, AEA)

 TRICK OR TREAT, produced by Northern Stage, White River Junction, Vermont, January 2017 (featuring Gordon Clapp).
-Scheduled for off-Broadway, January 2019, 59E59th Street Theatre.
+Off-Broadway, 59E59 Theaters, January 2019

 AULD LANG SYNE, produced by the Peterborough Players, 2012 (featuring Gordon Clapp) and by New Century Theatre, 2012.
 Gloucester Stage Company (featuring Paula Plum and Richard Snee), 2014